stringparser/callsite-tracker/readme.md

  - `path`  : `__filename` of the frame.
  - `isCore` : was the `module` a `node`'s core module?
  - `isNative` : was a native `v8` module?
- - `site` : an array of callsites.
+ - `sites` : an array of callsites.

-All `tracker.site` elements are callsites so they have their own `api`.
+All `tracker.sites` elements are callsites so they have their own `api`.
 Go and see the [avaliable methods](https://code.google.com/p/v8/wiki/JavaScriptStackTraceApi) of the V8 stack trace api like:
  - `getLineNumber`
  - `getFileName`
  - `getEvalOrigin`